SpiderChung/SmartCalc_v3.0-Desktop-Java-/README.md

 Provide a special mode "deposit profitability calculator" (you can take banki.ru and calcus.ru as an example):
 - Input: deposit amount, deposit term, interest rate, tax rate, periodicity of payments, capitalization of interest, replenishments list, partial withdrawals list
 - Output: accrued interest, tax amount, deposit amount by the end of the term

+## Part 4.
+Bonus.
+Configuration and logging
+Add settings to the application:

+- Add reading of settings from configuration file when the program runs
+- Include in the configuration file 3 or more parameters to choose from, such as background color, font size, etc.
+- Add descriptions of editable parameters to help
+- Add logging to the application:

+Store operation history in logs
+- Save logs in the logs folder, one file per rotation period
+- It should be possible to set the period of logs rotation (hour/day/month)
+- Files must be named according to the following pattern: logs_dd-MM-yy-hh-mm-ss (the time of file creation)

+## Part 5.
+Bonus.
+Cross-platform
+Make your application cross-platform:

+- Add support for Linux
+- Add support for Windows
+- The installer should also be available for Linux and Windows (several different installers are allowed)